prathamsaxen/internselite/Readme.md

 ## How to Navigate to Your Batch

-To find the materials for your specific batch, please look for the directory corresponding to your batch name.
-For example, if you are in the "June Web Dev" batch, your files will be in the `june-web-dev` directory.
+To find the materials for your specific batch, please look for the directory with the name of your batch.
+The directories are named to reflect the batch they correspond to (e.g., `june-web-dev` for the June Web Development batch).

-Here are the current batch folders:

-*   `android-batch`
-*   `june-dsa`
-*   `june-web-dev`
+You can see all the batch folders listed in the repository's main view.
 Simply click on the folder that matches your batch to access your course materials.

 ---